Mercedes Maintenance: Cost, Plans and Service Schedule

 Mercedes maintenance cost and schedule

-Basically, to keep your Mercedes in good shape, you need to alternate between a Service A appointment and a Service B appointment every 12 months or 10,000 miles.
+Mercedes-Benz splits its recommended maintenance services between a Service A schedule and a Service B schedule.
+Basically, to keep your Mercedes in good shape, you need to alternate between a Service A appointment and a Service B appointment every 1 year or 10,000 miles, whichever occurs first.

 Service A